imixs/imixs-saga/README.md

 >sudo docker inspect -f '{{ .NetworkSettings.IPAddress }}' imixs-postgres

+###Run postgres container
-If you want to exame the postgres database you can also run the imixs-posgres container with the following command which binds postgres to the default port 5432 of your host:
+If you want to test the postgres database you can also run the imixs-posgres container with the following command which binds postgres to the default port 5432 of your host:

 >docker run --name imixs-postgres -p 5432:5432 -e POSTGRES_PASSWORD=imixs -d postgres

+### Run wildfly container
-To check out only the wildfyl server without postgres start the imixs-microservice container with:
+To check out only the wildfly server without postgres start the imixs-microservice container with:

 >docker run -it -p 8080:8080 imixs-microservice.

 This will start Wildfly without the deployed service.
 See the next section to run Wildfly togher with a PostgreSQL Database.

+###Stop imixs-postgres container

+To stop the running imixs-postgres container use:

+>docker stop imixs-postgres

+>docker rm imixs-postgres